- Transportation Information

 Where to come?

 To the Bus Drop Off and Pickup Area at Granville Island directly beside Performance Works Theatre.
-Our bus team will welcome you there and take you to your hosts and the Teacher Information Kiosk.
+Our bus team will welcome you there and take you to your hosts and the Teacher Information Kiosk where you will get all the field trip information needed.

 Please make sure you schedule your bus to arrive on Granville Island at least 45 minutes before show time.